 Q: Are there other ways to remove a particular query or procedure from the plan cache?

-Ans: Using the “OPTION (RECOMPILE)” query hint on particular queries or stored procedures, it is possible to recompile just those particular statements.
+Ans: Using the “OPTION (RECOMPILE)” query hint on particular queries or stored procedures, it is possible to recompile just those specific statements.

 Q: What is the purpose of DBCC FREEPROCCACHE?